Modeling Markov Chain and Markov Decision Process

 Right-click context menu on the Dead state in the Markov diagram with the 'Set as Absorbing State' command highlighted to mark Dead as absorbing.

-Adding action to model as a Markov Decision Process
+Adding actions to make it a Markov Decision Process

 Fly-over menu on a Markov state with the Add Action button highlighted, used to attach Markov Decision Process actions such as Treatment A and Treatment B.